RetajMelhem/Nutrition-BMINDS-Food-Insecurity-Survey/README.md

 `-- technical report.docx
 ```

-## Verified Components
+## Main Files

 ### `data_visualization_v3.ipynb`

-The notebook contains the analysis workflow.
-From the code in the notebook, it:

-- imports `pandas`, `numpy`, `scipy.stats`, `seaborn`, `matplotlib`, and `google.colab.files`
+This notebook contains the main data cleaning, processing, visualization, and statistical analysis steps.
+It includes:

-- uploads an Excel dataset interactively
+- loading the survey data from an Excel file
-- inspects missing values and unique values
+- checking missing values and unique values
-- removes duplicate rows
+- removing duplicate rows
-- standardizes text values by lowercasing and trimming
+- cleaning text values by converting them to lowercase and removing extra spaces
-- drops columns with more than 5% missing values
+- removing columns with more than 5% missing values
-- drops remaining rows with missing values
+- removing any remaining rows with missing values
-- creates derived metrics for food insecurity, resilience, stress mindset, and psychological distress
+- creating new calculated measures for food insecurity, resilience, stress mindset, and psychological distress
-- encodes selected categorical variables for analysis
+- encoding selected categorical columns for analysis
-- runs Shapiro-Wilk, Spearman correlation, and Mann-Whitney U analyses
+- applying statistical tests such as Shapiro-Wilk, Spearman correlation, and Mann-Whitney U
-- creates charts including pie charts, histograms, bar charts, and violin plots
+- creating visualizations such as pie charts, histograms, bar charts, and violin plots
-- exports the processed dataset to `cleaned.xlsx`
+- exporting the cleaned dataset as `cleaned.xlsx`

 ### `cleaned.xlsx`

-This file appears to be the cleaned output produced by the notebook.
-The inspected workbook contains:
+This file is the cleaned dataset generated from the notebook.
+It contains:

-- one sheet: `Sheet1`
+- one worksheet: `Sheet1`
 - 863 rows
 - 103 columns

-The sheet includes both survey fields and derived columns such as:
+It includes the original survey fields along with calculated columns such as:

 - `FIES_score`
 - `FIES_level`